 The challenge faced in the US and globally today is the shortage of both meltblown fabrics (the most critical component of the mask) and the converting capacity.

-This is an interesting question and CDC has solicited proposals in the last decade or so targeted at reusable masks or masks that can be re-sterilized.
+This is an interesting question and there have been many attempts in the last decade or so targeted at reusable masks or masks that can be re-sterilized.

-The Nonwovens Institute has spent a lot of effort in developing high-efficiency spunbond filter media.
-The material is a structure that is bonded by hydroentangling and can offer pressure drops in the range of what you find for most facemasks (15 to 45 Pascals).
-The efficiency is in the range of 80 to 85% for a single layer, and is durable, and can be reused if decontaminated by appropriate methods.
+With respect to alternatives to meltblown structures for filters, The Nonwovens Institute has spent a lot of effort in developing high-efficiency spunbond filter media.
+The material is a structure that is bonded by hydroentangling and can offer pressure drops below the range of what you find for most facemasks (60 to 45 Pascals/cm2).
+The efficiency is in the range of 80 to 92% (measured on TSI 8130 at a face velocity of 5.3 cm/s) for a single layer, and is durable, and can be reused if decontaminated by appropriate methods.
+For more information, contact us by email at firstname.lastname@example.org.